shkhuz/shkhuz.github.io/journal/index.md

 <div class='journal-year'>2026</div>

+### Jul 02: The Tale of the Forgotten Books

+i.e. this blog.
+It's been roughly five months (six?) since I wrote a journal entry here.
+The reason for this long departure isn't what it seems; I was learning new stuff at the same pace as I was before, but for some reason I unintentionally decided to stricten my criteria for what was worthy of a journal entry.
+And probably because I forgot about it.

+To summarize what I've been doing these past few months:

+- Researched some techniques for memory management and multi-stage programming for a better C language.
+I love everything about it except header files & null-terminated strings.
+Oh and probably those pesky text-substitution macros.
+Ewww.
+- Looked into re3 GTA 3 open-source decompiled engine.
+I was very fascinated by the approach the Rockstar (or Criterion?) team took for their various subsystems, cause you'd be surprised to know that the GTA3 engine ran on a meager 32MB of RAM.
+I compiled the engine locally and played it on my linux system, and aside from a minor texture format error, everything ran smoothly, even the audio!
+- For a month I worked on a college endsem project titled "Stall Condition Sensing and Recovery".
+To give you an outline we designed and printed a 3D model of a Boeing aircraft, added our homemade angle sensor to it, added some more sensors for miscellaneous data, and added a servo to model a stalling plane and it's autonomous recovery using flight controls.
+- Learnt some more of linux internals (memory, pagetables, etc).
+- Researched some stuff about GPU architectures and programming.

+Probably more entries that I don't remember.

 ### Jan 04: Learning Pixel Art

 I'm pretty bad at art.
 Even more at animating art.
 So when I took on the challenge to make a RPG by myself, I was kind of freaking out inside.
 The reason is that when I first thought of this idea, I put a limit on myself to make the base sprite 8x8, making the art workflow easier.
 But as I looked at references online, I was in awe of what some people can create just by moving some pixels around.